rserban/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/MRIStepCoupling.rst

 coupling table and attaching it with :c:func:`MRIStepSetCoupling()`.

-As described in :numref:`ARKODE.Mathematics.MRIStep`, the coupling from the slow time scale to the fast time scale is encoded by a vector of slow 'stage time' abscissae, :math:`c^S \in \mathbb{R}^{s+1}` and a set of coupling matrices :math:`\Gamma^{\{k\}}\in\mathbb{R}^{(s+1)\times(s+1)}` and :math:`\Omega^{\{k\}}\in\mathbb{R}^{(s+1)\times(s+1)}`.
+As described in :numref:`ARKODE.Mathematics.MRIStep`, the coupling from the slow time scale to the fast time scale is encoded by a vector of slow "stage time" abscissae, :math:`c^S \in \mathbb{R}^{s+1}` and a set of coupling matrices :math:`\Gamma^{\{k\}}\in\mathbb{R}^{(s+1)\times(s+1)}` and :math:`\Omega^{\{k\}}\in\mathbb{R}^{(s+1)\times(s+1)}`.
 An ``MRIStepCoupling``